ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/operations/patch.markdown

    * the change vector (or `null`)
    * a new `PatchRequest` instance
-* Use the `PatchRequest` instance to pass `PatchOperation` a JavaScript that appends or removes time series entries.
+* Use the `PatchRequest` instance to pass `PatchOperation` a JavaScript that appends or deletes time series entries.
 * Call `store.Operations.Send` to execute the operation.

 ---